 Or, let's put it another way, which may sound more familiar: Windows as a Service.

-Using Microsoft Managed Desktop (MMD), Windows 10 Enterprise, Office 365, and the Enterprise Mobility + Security package, management of the system goes to the Cloud, and comes bundled with Microsoft 365 Enterprise.
+Using Microsoft Managed Desktop (MMD), Windows 10 Enterprise, Office 365 and the Enterprise Mobility + Security package, the system management goes to the Cloud, and comes as a package with Microsoft 365 Enterprise.

 The next step, the Windows Virtual Desktop, it's almost here.
 It will allow you to virtualize on Windows 7 and 10, Office 365 ProPlus applications, and other Azure-based virtual machine applications.